darlean-io/darlean.ts/examples/README.md

 Expected reported performance numbers are > 4000 actor invocations per second.

 Note that there is no significant performance difference between the 2 deployment setups, because the limiting factor here is the single client node.

+# Example 3: Usage of @darlean/core to create Darlean applications

+A very simple and minimalistic distributed application shows how the [@darlean/core](https://docs.darlean.io/latest/@darlean_core.html) library can be used to create Darlean applications.